Introduction to MySQL foreign key

 A row in the child table must contain values that exist in the parent table e.g., each order record in the

-table must have a customerNumber
+orders table must have a customerNumber that exists in the customers table.

 Multiple orders can refer to the same customer therefore this